How to Run an Effective Meeting

 - Who should be at this meeting?
 Be thoughtful about who you ask to attend.
 On the one hand, you don’t want to waste anyone’s time.
 On the other, you don’t want to leave someone out who will have to get caught up later.
 Genius Tip: Start off on the right foot with these 20 quick icebreakers for meetings.

-- Keep Regular Meetings on Schedule - Having an outline helps keep things on course for these weekly meetings.
+- Keep Regular Meetings on Schedule - Having an outline of the agenda helps keep things on course for these weekly meetings.
 Evaluate what really needs to be addressed with the entire group and eliminate anything that can be dealt with one-on-one afterward.
 Remember, while regular meetings should still allow for personal interaction, make sure this doesn’t derail the agenda.
 No one wants to be there longer than necessary — even the co-worker who loves to throw his two cents in.
 Genius Tip: Scale back on too many announcements and instead include them in a weekly email newsletter.

 - Get Everyone Together in One Room - As companies spread out with global footprints and more remote workers, it’s harder to get everyone in the same room for a face-to-face conversation.
 Try to avoid the “calling in” trap — people don’t always pay attention.
 Instead, use technology for interactive video of your meetings.
 Studies show there is a difference between just calling in to a meeting and actually seeing people’s faces.